STUDENTS APPLYING FOR THE 2022 OT COHORT

 - Medical Terminology (2-3 credits)

 All prerequisite courses should be taken from a regionally accredited college or university.
 The GSU OTD Program requires that 5 out of the 7 prerequisite courses be completed at the time of application submission and all of the courses should be completed by the time of the anticipated start to the program in the following summer semester.
-Human Anatomy and Physiology 1 with lab (3 credits) and Human Anatomy and Physiology 2 with lab (3 credits) need to be completed at the time of the application submission.
+Human Anatomy and Physiology 1 with lab (3 credits) need to be completed at the time of the application submission.

 Prerequisite Equivalent Course Examples